Receiving Child Support Payments

 - Information about any assets such as bank accounts, vehicles, or land that the other parent may have

-- If your child receives public assistance, your child support case should be referred automatically to the Oregon DOJ Division of Child Support.
-That is also true if your child is in the custody of the Oregon Department of Human Services » (i.e., foster care) or the Oregon Youth Authority ».
+- If your child receives public assistance from the Oregon Department of Human Services (DHS), your child support case should be referred automatically to the DOJ Division of Child Support for Oregon Child Support Program services.
+That is also true if your child is in the custody of the Oregon Department of Human Services » (foster care) or the Oregon Youth Authority ».

-If your child does not receive public assistance, in 25 counties you can apply to the District Attorney in the county where you live.
-Find out where to call using the District Attorney office directory.
-You will be asked to complete an application and charged a one-time fee of $1 for this service.
-The fee will be deducted from the first money we collect.
+If your child does not receive public assistance or your case was not automatically referred to us, you can apply for services.
+You will need to complete an application.
+You will be charged a one-time fee of $1 that will be deducted from the first money we collect.
 See How to Apply for Child Support Services for more information.

 Spousal Support – Spousal support is enforced only if there is also child support.
-If there is no child support order but the person receiving support receives public assistance in any form, we can initiate income withholding and provide accounting services.
-The DOJ Division of Child Support does not provide other enforcement.
-Some District Attorney offices do provide limited services.
-See the back of the application form for participating offices.
-If the person receiving support is not receiving public assistance, we will pass through any payment for spousal support if we receive a copy of the order and know where to send the funds.
+If there is no child support order but the person receiving support receives public assistance in any form, we can put income withholding into place for the spousal support.
+The Oregon Child Support Program does not provide other enforcement.

-There are mediation services offered by other entities in Oregon.
+Other entities in Oregon offer family mediation services.
 See Parenting Time for more information.

 Oregon Child Support Program